nicedreams/rsyncsnap/README.md

 ## Restoring Files

-To restore files or directories you will find all backup versions in the destination directory depending on the date/times of the snapshots and find the files you need to restore and then manually copying where they need to be restored to.
-Using a program called Ranger helps to make it easier to navigate through all the snapshot directories and can preview the files from there too.
-Can do via linux shell, graphic file manager within linux server or Windows desktop computer using VSS "Windows Previous Versions".
+To restore files or directories you will find all backup versions in the destination directory based on the date/times of the snapshots.
+From there you find the files you need to restore and then manually copying where they need to be restored to.
+Can use any program or if on Windows desktop computer using VSS "Microsoft Windows Previous Versions".

 ----------------------------------------------------------------------------------

 ## Checking and Verifying

 Your data is important and you can verify if things are working properly.
-If you want to verify that snapshot hardlinks are working and not copies of the file, you can compare the inodes of files within multiple directories in the destination to see if they are the same.
+To verify that snapshot hardlinks are working and not copies of the file, you compare the inodes of files within multiple snapshot directories in the destination to see if they are the same.
 If a file that wasn't modified shares the same inode with another file not modified within the backup then it is a hardlink and written to the file system only once and is working properly.
-Directories will not share the same inode like files do, and is working fine so only check files.
+Directories will not share the same inode like files do, and is working so only check files.

 #### Use these options to check size and hardlinks of backup.